-11 12 E. Advocating the child's best interests 13 14 1.
-Any assessment of, or argument on, the child's best interests 15 should be based on objective criteria as set forth in the law 16 related to the purposes of the proceedings.
-17 18 2.
-Guardians ad Litem should bring to the attention of the court 19 any facts that when considered in context seriously call into 20 question the advisability of any agreed settlement.
-21 22 3.
-At hearings on custody or parenting time, Guardians ad Litem 23 should present the child's expressed desires (if any) to the 24 court, except for those that the child expressly does not want 25 presented.
-26
+E. Advocating the child's best interests

+- 1. Any assessment of, or argument on, the child's best interests should be based on objective criteria as set forth in the law related to the purposes of the proceedings. - 2.
+Guardians ad Litem should bring to the attention of the court any facts that when considered in context seriously call into question the advisability of any agreed settlement. - 3.
+At hearings on custody or parenting time, Guardians ad Litem should present the child's expressed desires (if any) to the court, except for those that the child expressly does not want presented.

-Determining a child's best interests is a matter of gathering and weighing evidence, reaching factual conclusions, and then applying legal standards to them.
-Factors in determining a child's interests are generally stated in Iowa's statutes and case law, and Guardians ad Litem must be familiar with them and how courts apply them.
-A child's desires are usually one of many factors in deciding custody and parenting time, and the weight given them varies with age and circumstances.
+[1] Determining a child's best interests is a matter of gathering and weighing evidence, reaching factual conclusions, and then applying legal standards to those interests.
+Factors in determining a child's interests are generally stated in Iowa's statutes and case law, and Guardians ad Litem must be familiar with these factors and how courts apply them.
+A child's desires are usually one of many factors in deciding custody and parenting time, and the weight given the desires varies with age and circumstances.

-A Guardian ad Litem is functioning in a nontraditional role by determining the position to be advocated independently of the client.
-The Guardian ad Litem should base this determination on objective criteria concerning the child's needs and interests and not merely on the lawyer's personal values, philosophies, and experiences.
-A best-interests case should be based on Iowa's governing statute and case law, or a good faith argument for modification of case law.
-The Guardian ad Litem should not use any other 1 theory, doctrine, model, technique, ideology, or personal rule without 2 explicitly arguing for it in terms of governing law on the best interests of the 3 child.
-The trier of fact needs to understand any such theory in order to make 4 an informed decision in the case.
+[2] A Guardian ad Litem is functioning in a nontraditional role by determining the position to be advocated independently of the client.
+The Guardian ad Litem should base this determination on objective criteria concerning the child's needs and interests and not merely on the Guardian ad Litem's personal values, philosophies, and experiences.
+A best-interests case should be based on Iowa's governing statute and case law, or a good-faith argument for modification of case law.
+The Guardian ad Litem should not use any other theory, doctrine, model, technique, ideology, or personal rule without explicitly arguing for it in terms of governing law or the best interests of the child.
+The trier of fact needs to understand any such theory in order to make an informed decision in the case.

-5 The Guardian ad Litem must consider the child's individual needs.
-The 6 child's various needs and interests may be in conflict and must be weighed 7 against each other.
-The child's developmental level, including the child's 8 sense of time, is relevant to an assessment of needs.
-The lawyer may seek the 9 advice and consultation of experts and other knowledgeable people in 10 determining and weighing such needs and interests.
+[3] The Guardian ad Litem must consider the child's individual needs.
+The child's various needs and interests may be in conflict and must be weighed against each other.
+The child's developmental level, including the child's sense of time, is relevant to an assessment of needs.
+The lawyer may seek the advice and consultation of experts and other knowledgeable people in determining and weighing such needs and interests.

-11 As a general rule Guardians ad Litem should encourage, not undermine, 12 settlements.
-However, in unusual cases where the Guardian ad Litem reasonably believes the settlement would endanger the child and the court 13 would not approve the settlement were it aware of certain facts, the Guardian 14 15 ad Litem should bring those facts to the court's attention.
+[4] As a general rule Guardians ad Litem should encourage, not undermine, settlements.
+However, in unusual cases where the Guardian ad Litem reasonably believes the settlement would endanger the child and the court would not approve the settlement were it aware of certain facts, the Guardian ad Litem should bring those facts to the court's attention.
 This should not be done by ex parte communication.
-The Guardian ad Litem should ordinarily 16 17 discuss her or his concerns with the parties and counsel in an attempt to change the settlement before involving the judge.
-18
+The Guardian ad Litem should ordinarily discuss the Guardian ad Litem's concerns with the parties and counsel in an attempt to change the settlement before involving the judge.